FAQs

 Durometer hardness is a property presented on technical data sheets that shows how hard the resin is in the cured state.

 A durometer gauge is the actual measuring device consisting of a small drill or blunt indentor point under pressure.
-Different measurement scales are used for different materials depending on how soft or hard the material.
+Different measurement scales are used for different materials, depending on how soft or hard the material is.

 The following chart compares three (3) different graduated measurement scales and relates hardness values to some common objects.